DataDog/documentation/content/en/dashboards/ddsql_editor/_index.md

 ### Save and share queries

-Save useful queries as views, or export the data as CSV.
+Save useful queries, or export the data as CSV.

 {{< img src="dashboards/ddsql/save-or-export-result.png" alt="A query result with the save and export actions shown" style="width:90%;" >}}